mmarkdown/mmark/Syntax.md

 :   HTML comments are detected and discarded.
 These can be useful to make the parser parse certain
     contstructs as a block element without meddling with the output.

+HTML:
+:   The `<br>` tag is detected and converted into a hard break.

 ### XML RFC 7749 Output

 When the RFC editor drops support for this format it will be removed from Mmark as well.
 This is